-Prerequisite: None.
-(Same as Chicano Studies 42)
+(Same as Chicano Studies 42) Lecture, 3 hours.

 This course provides an introduction to the major historical events and literary movements in Mexico, with a focus on 20th-century Mexican literature read in translation.
 The lectures, readings and discussions are in English.